An HR Education in Applying Analytics

 Individuals tasked with running analytics projects and initiatives within HR, such as employee engagement, workforce planning, and talent acquisition as well as those that lead teams of statisticians and analysts, will also find the course invaluable.

-Exam Format (multiple choice exam; can be taken anytime after attending the course (does not expire); exam consists of between 40-60 questions depending on which course is taken; pass score of 75%).
+Exam Format and Conditions (multiple choice exam; exam must be taken within six months of course completion – no extension of time will be given; exam consists of between 40-60 questions depending on which course is taken; pass score of 75%); up to three attempts provided to take the exam.

 Certification (In order to receive your certification you must pass a test receiving a score of 75% or higher).